hornunjb/aspnetcore-grpc-rest/README.md

 ## Motivation

 While looking at migrating existing APIs from REST to gRPC, I struggled to find a working C# example, where I could run a hybrid between the two.
 I did not want to convert the existing service strictly to gRPC and throw away the REST implementation since legacy services may still depend on it.
 Instead I wondered if it would be possible add the gRPC component on top of an existing REST service and expose separate ports to run HTTP/1.x and HTTP/2 connections.
-For a relatively simple idea, I had hoped there would be a various documentation for how to achieve this.
-But after a bit of researching, I decided to create my own example.
+For a relatively simple idea, I had hoped there would be a various documentation for how to achieve this, but after a bit of researching, I decided to create my own example.

 ## Build and run the sample with Docker